NoTengoBattery/capstone-html/README.md

 This project's approach was thinking of it as a client reached with an idea for its website.
 From that idea, I gave myself creative freedom, so it will not look 100% the same.
 It will contain all features and sections, but they may look and feel different.

 Some small details may change for any of the following reasons:
-- The color schema is not in-line with the subject.
+- The original color schema is not in-line with the subject.
 For this, I provide an alternative color schema that fits better.
 - There are some changes in color, backgrounds, borders, shadows, and tints to improve contrast and usability; and draw the user's attention to the intended part of the site.
 - The footer bar is over-simplified on purpose because a heavily filled and high-contrast footer may distract the user from reaching the core information, which is the ultimate goal.
 - When designing the results cards, I decided to make them similar to Bootstrap cards because users *may want* a sneak peek of the actual content to click the result, rather than a picture and a name.